RichardBean/LatinSquares/README.md

-# LatinSquares
-Find smallest and largest critical sets in Latin squares (scs and lcs)
+# Code for finding smallest and largest critical sets in Latin squares (scs and lcs)

 The concept of "critical sets in Latin squares" was invented by John Nelder in 1977, in a CSIRO publication.